tevino/tevino.github.io/_posts/2020-01-28-digital-zettelkasten.md

 comments: true
 ---

-# A digital approach to Luhmann’s Zettelkasten (Slip Box)

 Here's my digital approach to Luhmann's paper-based filing system in a modern(hopefully better) way, it tries to keep the benefits of the original approach like productivity gain and a solid accumulation of knowledge, the changes happen in the following three levels.